The People of Philadelphia Do Not Want More Air Pollution:

 and City Council Members

-We are joined together in opposition to SEPTA's application to build a polluting gas power plant in Nicetown, at their Midvale Complex, bordering East Falls, Germantown, and Tioga.
-Please act decisively to prevent this unnecessary project, which would add no benefit to our city's residents or to our economy, and would result in serious environmental degradation.
+We demand a cancelation of permits granted by Licenses and Inspections (11/22/17) and Air Management Services (11/28/17) for SEPTA's polluting gas power plant at 4301 Wissahickon Avenue, in Nicetown, which borders East Falls, Germantown, and Tioga.
+Please act decisively to prevent this threat to human health.
+This shortsighted project would add no benefit to our city's residents, and result in serious environmental and economic degradation.
 The Midvale plant is a test case.
-SEPTA has future plans to build plants in South, Central and West Philadelphia, making this a citywide policy issue.
+SEPTA has floated plans for additional plants in Powelton Yards near 30th St. Station, at 69th St., as well as in South and Central Philadelphia, making this a citywide policy issue.

-- Pollution levels from the plant would be unpredictable, because there is no plan to install equipment to continuously monitor pollutants as they are emitted.
+- Pollution levels from the plant would be unpredictable.
+There is no plan to install equipment to continuously monitor pollutants, as they are emitted.
 SEPTA is only obligated to estimate monthly average gas usage, which means different amounts can be burned unpredictably from day to day.
 Spikes in usage can increase asthma attacks.
+AMS's written plan claims that the plant will not operate to its capacity, since to do so would emit over 25 tons of NOx a year, and thus, put the plant in the major category.
+Major plants legally require equipment to monitor emissions.
+Neighbors have no way to measure whether the plant is operating in full capacity mode.

-- Emission tests are only required once every 8760 hours, or every three years, whichever comes first, according to SEPTA and Air Management Services documents.
+- Emission tests are only required once every 8760 hours, or every three years, whichever comes first.
 That is wholly inadequate.

-- We remember the June 15, 2016 explosion at Veolia gas plant in Grays Ferry.
-There is a risk of an explosion at the Midvale plant, which would sit adjacent to a CSX crude oil railroad route.
+- The recent June 15, 2016 explosion at Veolia gas plant in Grays Ferry proves that there is a risk of an explosion at the Midvale plant, which would sit adjacent to a CSX crude oil railroad route.
 Oil train derailments can lead to powerful explosions, fires and toxic spills.

-- As a long-term financial investment, gas-burning plants would be unwise for our transit system, and therefore the city as a whole.
-The cost of wind and solar energy has fallen dramatically, and many analysts expect the cost of gas to rise significantly over the next two decades.
-It would be fiscally very risky, and irresponsible for SEPTA to sign a long-term contract for electricity generated by gas.
+- As a long-term financial investment, gas-burning plants are unwise for our transit system, and therefore the city as a whole.
+The cost of wind and solar energy has fallen dramatically, and financial analysts expect the cost of gas to rise significantly over the next two decades.
+It would be fiscally foolish for SEPTA to sign a long-term contract for electricity generated by gas.

-- Gas burning plants in residential neighborhoods would erode the property values and attractiveness to small businesses.
-A downgrade in air quality would affect quality of life and make it less desirable to reside or visit in impacted neighborhoods, some of which are currently marked for real estate improvements.
+- Gas plants in residential neighborhoods would erode property values and repel small businesses.
+A downgrade in air quality would affect "quality of life," making it less desirable to visit or reside in impacted neighborhoods, some of which are currently marked for real estate improvements.

-- Battery storage technology has advanced and can replace power plants.
+- If SEPTA is genuinely seeking a "back-up" electrical system for their regional rail line, battery storage technology has advanced, and can replace power plants.
 San Diego and western Los Angeles are building a 100 MW battery storage system that can power the energy needs for these giant metropolitan areas.
-During daylight and at nighttime, solar and wind energy will replenish these battery systems.
-Both BART in the Bay area and the Netherlands have committed to powering their trains with renewable energy.
+During day and night hours, solar and wind energy will replenish these battery systems.
+Both BART in the Bay area, and the Netherlands have committed to powering their trains with renewable energy.
 The technology is available to move toward a cleaner energy power source.

 Bucks County Sierra Club